mendix/docs/refguide7/troubleshooting.md

 ## JAR Compatibility List

-There are some known compatibility issues regarding JAR files in the < project path >/userlib directory.
+There are some known compatibility issues regarding JAR files in the `<project path>/userlib directory`.
 This page lists the problematic JAR files and the known workarounds.

 | JAR file | Exception in the log | Workaround |
 | --- | --- | --- |